• Skip to main content

 Is there a difference between Mexican rice and Spanish rice?

 No, not really.
-Although the terms are used interchangeably as they pretty much contain the same ingredients.
+However, the terms are used interchangeably as they pretty much contain the same ingredients.
 However, Spanish rice might include saffron instead of cumin, and the texture of Spanish rice is a bit firmer, while Mexican rice is soft and melts in the mouth.

 Top down photo of Mexican rice in a large saute pan surrounded by fresh vegetables.